ryangoree/mathler-clone/README.md

 ## Design

-I started the design in Figma, aiming for something clean and peaceful, and finished the details in code with extra attention to the details.
+I started the design in Figma, aiming for something clean and peaceful, and finished the rest in code with extra attention to the details.

 ![Figma Screenshot](./public/figma.png)